apiaryio/apiaryio.github.com/_posts/2013-02-19-New-API-Blueprint-Format-Basics.md

 ---
-title: New API Blueprint Format – The Basics
+title: New API Blueprint Format Basics
 excerpt: Discussing basic features of the New API Blueprint Format – Markdown, API endpoints, multiple requests and responses and commenting on parameters.
 layout: post
 date: 2014-02-20 09:00:00 +1000